 Yes!
 All first time freshmen must participate in Directed Self-Placement.

 You are required to complete Directed Self-Placement prior to attending Orientation.
-The Directed Self-Placement program will be available for you to complete between May 2016 through the end of June 2016.
+The Directed Self-Placement program will be available for first time freshman in May 2017.
+You will log in using your Saclink.